Engicos-Coders-Club/first-PR/README.md

 # first-PR
-A open repository where students can learn to make a Pull Request. 🙌
+A open repository where students can learn to make a Pull request. 🙌

 > Sounds interesting? 😀
 Add your names to the following list and make a PR.